 There are a few important reasons to use the "Work in Progress" (WIP) status in a KCS implementation.
 First is to preserve the customer context across the life of the case.
 If the issue takes some time to resolve, as is often the case in moderate to complex support environments, or if we have to … Continue reading Why do we need a WIP?

 Based on discussions with Consortium Members, we've recently made two important changes to the KCS v6 Practices Guide: Visibility is now Audience (in reference to Article State)PII (Process Integration Indicators) is now PAR (Process Adherence Review) Article Audience: Who Gets to See What To manage who can see which KCS articles, we use the article … Continue reading KCS v6 Practices Guide: Two Recent Updates

 Intelligent Swarming℠ (Agile Collaboration) is a dramatically different way to organize people and work.
 It challenges 30 years of accepted practice and structure in support.
 Released April 2019, this Framework for Collaboration is intended to capture the why and what of Intelligent Swarming.
 Read the FrameworkRead a summary by Framework co-author Greg Oxton Learn more … Continue reading Intelligent Swarming Framework Released

-Join us for full-day KCS® events in London, England, and Boston, MA.
+Join us for a full-day KCS® event in Boston, MA.
 We're bringing the KCS community together for Knowledge-Centered Service content, conversations, and connections.
 2020 details coming soon: Early March: Silicon Valley, CA, USAEarly June: Amsterdam, NetherlandsLate September: Orlando, FL, USA The KCS Academy, the network of resources and practitioners for KCS (the knowledge and content management best practice), is hosting a series of one-day conferences.
 Come participate in … Continue reading The KCS Academy World Tour